Rigorous Study Backs A Psychedelic Treatment For Major Depression

 "Some of the rapid improvement that we saw could have been related to expectancy effects on the part of the participants," he says.

 The study comes less than two years after the Food and Drug Administration approved the anesthetic and party drug ketamine for depression.
-And the emergence of treatments like ketamine and psilocybin may signal a new era in treatment," Reynolds says.
+And the emergence of treatments like ketamine and psilocybin may signal a new era in treatment, Reynolds says.

 "Certainly that's my hope," he says.
 "It's just that we need a good deal more research that addresses safety and efficacy and the type of patient who's likely to benefit."